-Marketing technology, or MarTech, refers to a collection of software and technologies that aid in the achievement of marketing goals and objectives.
-The marketing technology stack refers to a collection of marketing technologies used by a marketing team.
+Marketing technology, or MarTech, refers to a collection of software and technologies in reaching marketing goals and objectives.
+The marketing technology stack refers to a marketing technologies collection used by a marketing team.
 MarTech has become a standard component of digital marketing initiatives, but it may also be used to improve marketing efforts across all channels.

 Table of Contents